stes/fairness_im_maschinellen_lernen/src/en_05_feste_entscheidungsgrenze.md

 data = translateData(data);
 ```

-To answer this question and validate the credit approval system, we will use total profit and various statistical performance measures.
+To answer this question and validate the credit approval system, we will use total profit and various statistical measures.

 The decision threshold is used for prediction.
 If a person has a credit score greater than or equal to the threshold, we predict they will repay the loan.
 If their score is below the threshold, we predict they will not repay.
 The threshold was initially fixed at 70.
 For all persons with a score >= 70, we predict repayment.
 For all others, we predict non-repayment.
 These predictions can now be compared with the known outcomes.